datashaman/phpcheck/README.md

 The `characters` generator accepts either characters or integer codepoints for `minChar` and `maxChar`.
 Characters are generated from the complete range of Unicode characters excluding control characters, private ranges and surrogates.

+The `faker` generator takes a variable number of arguments.
+If you supply one argument, it's assumed to be a property on the `Faker` generator.
+If you supply more than one argument, the first argument is the method on the `Faker` generator and the rest are sent as parameters to that method.

 ## examples